DAF201/simu/README.md

 ## ask company's programming guy to help with installing Python, pip and required packages first before use

 Extract(winrar or whatever you like), go to the folder.
-Right click on simu.bat(no console) or simuv.bat(with console), send to desktop
+Right click on simu.bat(no console) or simuv.bat(with console), send to desktop.

+> ask the programming guy to help with add config such as baudrate things in bat file if needed

 <img src='https://github.com/DAF201/simu/blob/main/images/Screenshot%20(142).png'>